The Dai Stablecoin System

+If the market price of Dai is above 1 USD, the Dai Savings Rate will decrease.
+This stifles demand, which should reduce the market price of Dai down towards the 1 USD target price.

 If the market price of Dai is below 1 USD, the Dai Savings Rate will increase.
-This boosts demand and stifles supply, by incentivizing more Dai holders, and fewer CDP users, which should increase the market price up towards the 1 USD target price.

-If the market price of Dai is above 1 USD, the Dai Savings Rate will decrease.
-This stifles demand and boosts supply, which should reduce the market price of Dai down towards the 1 USD target price.
+This boosts demand, which should increase the market price of Dai up towards the 1 USD target price.